 Diagnosing EDS and HSD

 But NOT the Beighton (with an “e”!)
-9 pt hypermobility scale which was just part of the Brighton diagnostic criteria in a plot to confuse -that is still in use -for now.
+9 pt hypermobility scale (or score) which was just part of the Brighton diagnostic criteria in a plot to confuse -that is still in use -for now.
 (Phew!
 Confusing!)

-We even have a brand new category of Hypermobility Spectrum Disorders (HSDs) to diagnose now too!
+And we have a brand new category of Hypermobility Spectrum Disorders (HSDs) to diagnose now too!

 13 Types of EDS Newly Defined in 2017

 Well, I’m sorry to break it to you, but there is no single test for ALL of the types of Ehlers-Danlos Syndromes yet.
-And there may never be.

-Not only is there not just one single type of EDS to begin with, but there is no single tissue marker or makers identified yet to test for the most common type of EDS, known as hypermobile EDS or hEDS (formerly known as Type III EDS).
+And there is no single tissue marker or genes identified yet to test for the most common type of EDS, known as hypermobile EDS or hEDS (formerly known as Type III EDS).
+Which The Society still insists on calling rare since they invented the Hypermobility Spectrum Disorders for all those who fail the hEDS checklist, though several of us beg to differ.
+However…

-Diagnostic Flow Chart
+Suggested Diagnostic Flow Chart

-1a – Do they seem like they have some kind of CTD? | 1b – Gather as much medical history as you can to see |
+1a – Do they seem like they have some kind of CTD? | 1b – Gather as much medical history as you can to see (I recommend using a spreadsheet) |

-2a – Rule out all rare forms of EDS with genetic markers (12 of 13 as of 2024) | 2b – There are 12 types with markers per the 2017 nosology here |
+2a – Rule out all rare forms of EDS with genetic markers (12 of 13 as of 2024) if suspected | 2b – There are 12 types with markers per the 2017 nosology here |

-3a – If negative by testing for those, then rule out all other possible similar CTDs like: | 3b – Marfans, Loeys-Dietz, Stickler Syndrome, Osteogenesis Imperfecta, Charcot-Marie Tooth |
+3a – If negative by testing for those, then rule out all other possible similar CTDs like: | 3b – Marfans, Loeys-Dietz, Stickler Syndrome, Osteogenesis Imperfecta, Cutis Laxa |

 4a – If negative for those, then rule out hEDS | 4b – No genetic test yet*, see hEDS Diagnostic Checklist |